Waitress (musical): Broadway restaging (2021)

-U.S. national tours (2017–present)
+US national tours (from 2017 to 2022)

-The first U.S. national tour, with Desi Oakley as Jenna, Lenne Klingaman as Dawn, Charity Angel Dawson as Becky, and Bryan Fenkart as Dr. Pomatter, began at Playhouse Square in Cleveland on October 20, 2017, and closed on August 18, 2019.
-The second non-Equity national tour, starring Bailey McCall as Jenna, Kennedy Salters as Becky, Gabriella Marzetta as Dawn, and David Socolar as Dr. Pomatter, opened on November 12, 2019, and was scheduled to continue through June 28, 2020.
-Because of the 2020 COVID-19 pandemic, many performances have been cancelled or rescheduled through July, 2021.
+The first US national tour, with Desi Oakley as Jenna, Lenne Klingaman as Dawn, Charity Angél Dawson as Becky, and Bryan Fenkart as Dr. Pomatter, began at Playhouse Square in Cleveland, Ohio, on October 20, 2017, and closed on August 18, 2019.
+Another national tour, a non-equity tour, starring Bailey McCall as Jenna, Kennedy Salters as Becky, Gabriella Marzetta as Dawn, and David Socolar as Dr. Pomatter, opened on November 12, 2019, and closed on June 12, 2022.
+Because of the 2020 COVID-19 pandemic, many performances were cancelled or rescheduled.

+Another US national tour played just two engagements, at the Blumenthal Performing Arts Center in Charlotte, North Carolina (from April 19 to May 22, 2022), and at the Hanna Theatre in Cleveland (from May 26 to June 26, 2022).

 West End (2019–2020)

-The production opened in London's West End on March 7, 2019, following previews which began on February 8, at the Adelphi Theatre and featured Katharine McPhee, who had previously played the role on Broadway, as Jenna and Jack McBrayer as Ogie.
+The production opened in London's West End on March 7, 2019, following previews which began on February 8, at the Adelphi Theatre, and featured Katharine McPhee as Jenna; she had previously played the role on Broadway; Jack McBrayer was Ogie.
 Lucie Jones took over the role of Jenna on June 17, 2019.

-Desi Oakley made a return to the show in London as Jenna after playing the role on the U.S. tour for a two-week period beginning January 13.
-This was when Jones as well as her understudies, Sarah O’Connor and Olivia Moore, were ill and therefore unable to perform.
-Bareilles and Gavin Creel reunited in London on January 28, 2020.
-Though set to have an eight-week engagement, they left London after their performance on 14 March due to travel restrictions imposed during the COVID-19 pandemic.
+Desi Oakley, a Jenna on the US tour, joined the show in London in January, when Jones as well as her understudies, Sarah O'Connor and Olivia Moore, were too ill to perform.
+Bareilles and Gavin Creel reunited in London from January 28, 2020, until the end of the run.

-The production was scheduled to end on July 4, 2020, but it closed on March 14, when West End theatres shut down due to the COVID-19 pandemic; the producers later announced the show would not re-open.
-Jones was due to return following Bareilles's run.
+The production was scheduled to end on July 4, 2020, but it closed on March 14, when West End theatres shut down due to COVID-19 pandemic.
+The producers later announced the show would not re-open.

-UK and Ireland tour (2021–22)
+UK and Ireland tours (2021–2022; 2026)

-Following the West End run, the production was scheduled to tour the UK and Ireland beginning in November 2020, however due to the ongoing COVID-19 pandemic, the tour will now begin on 4 September 2021 at the New Wimbledon Theatre with dates scheduled until 20 August 2022 at the Theatre Royal, Norwich.
-Lucie Jones, Sandra Marvin and Evelyn Hoskins will reprise the roles of Jenna, Becky and Dawn from the West End production.
-Also Matt Willis will star as Dr Pomatter.
-Cal will be played by Christopher D Hunt.
-During 2022 the Role of Jenna will be played by Chelsea Halfpenny.
+Following the West End run, after delays due to the ongoing COVID-19 pandemic, a tour began on 4 September 2021 at the New Wimbledon Theatre, running until 20 August 2022 at the Theatre Royal, Norwich.
+Lucie Jones, Sandra Marvin and Evelyn Hoskins reprised the roles of Jenna, Becky and Dawn from the West End production.
+Matt Willis also starred as Dr Pomatter, with Christopher D Hunt as Cal and Jenna played by Chelsea Halfpenny from 2022.

+Another tour is set to begin performances in March 2026 at the New Wimbledon Theatre.
+Carrie Hope Fletcher has been cast as Jenna for half of the performances.
+The tour is set to close in October 2026 at The Lowry.